-And only when you feel comfortable enough with the tea might you want to start looking into buying some proper teaware.
+And only when you feel you have really gotten acquainted with certain teas might you want to start looking into buying higher-quality teaware.

 But where to start!?